What to Expect from Your Valentine's Day Roses

 We have worked closely with some of the best rose farms in Kenya to ensure the best quality product in our bouquets.
 We have taken every care to ensure your flowers arrive fresh and in in perfect condition.
 Follow the care tips below and your blooms will stay fresh for at least 5 days- that’s our promise or your money back.

-Your Valentine's Day roses are packaged with our clever Fresh Mesh packaging.
-The Fresh Mesh is soaked in water and flower food and will keep your roses hydrated whilst they are in transit to you.
+Your Valentine's Day roses are packaged with our clever nourishing wrap.
+The wrap is soaked in water and flower food and will keep your roses hydrated whilst they are in transit to you.
 Once they arrive, your flowers will need a good drink of water so they may feel soft.
 Make sure to cut 2-3cm from the bottom of the stems and put them in water with the provided flower food straight away.

 When your roses are delivered, they’ll need a little bit of love to keep them looking their best.
 When they first arrive, you’ll want to do a few things:

 Trim Rose Stems: